Weapons in Star Trek: Ferengi energy whip

-The Ferengi energy whip, as seen in the TNG episode "The Last Outpost", looks and handles like a typical Earth bullwhip and discharges a powerful phaser-like energy pulse.
+The Ferengi energy whip, as seen in the TNG episode "The Last Outpost", looks and handles like a typical bullwhip and discharges a powerful phaser-like energy pulse.

 Projectile weapons

 Spatial torpedo

 Also referred to as conventional torpedoes, spatial torpedoes are 22nd century weapons used by Enterprise.
 Spatial torpedoes are the ship's most powerful and primary ship-to-ship weapon before the installation of phase cannons.
 Spatial torpedoes are themselves superseded by more powerful photonic torpedoes.
 Unlike photonic torpedoes or any of the warhead's successors, spatial torpedoes are launched at sub-light velocity and can be used much in the manner of a missile, having the warhead on a fly-by-wire.

 Photon torpedo

 Photon torpedoes are a standard ship-based weapon armed with an antimatter warhead.
-They are present in every version of the Star Trek series and are a standard weapon on almost every Federation ship, though in Star Trek: Enterprise (ENT), the titular ship uses less powerful spatial torpedoes (guided, rocket propelled missiles) until receiving the more powerful "photonic" (as the characters describe them) variant.
-This is not reconciled with established canon because the events of ENT take place prior to the "Romulan Wars" during which, to quote Spock in "Balance of Terror", "This conflict was fought by our standards today with primitive atomic weapons".
-Photon torpedoes first appear on a Starfleet ship in the original series' episode "Arena" as part of the USS Enterprise's armament—in the Star Trek: Enterprise episode "The Expanse", the Enterprise (NX-01) first receives photonic torpedoes.
+They are present in every version of the Star Trek series and are a standard weapon on almost every Federation ship, though in Star Trek: Enterprise (ENT), the titular ship uses less powerful spatial torpedoes (guided, rocket propelled missiles) until receiving the more powerful "photonic" variant.
+Photon torpedoes first appear on a Starfleet ship in the original series' episode "Arena" as part of the USS Enterprise's armament.
+In the Star Trek: Enterprise episode "The Expanse", the Enterprise (NX-01) first receives photonic torpedoes.
 Smaller Starfleet craft such as shuttlecraft and runabouts can be armed with "micro-torpedoes", a scaled-down version of photon torpedoes designed for use on craft too small to accommodate the full-sized weapon.

 When fired, photon torpedoes usually appear as a spiky orb of energy of varying colours, such as red, orange, yellow, blue, or green, or in the case of Star Trek: The Original Series (TOS), red bolts.
 According to the original notes to TOS and The Making of Star Trek, photon torpedoes are energy shielded to allow armor-penetration.
 Several episodes seem to suggest this (TNG: "Suspicions").
 The energy output of a photon torpedo, according to the Star Trek Technical Manuals is a maximum theoretical yield of 25 isotons and a maximum rated yield of 18.5 isotons.
 According to Star Trek: The Next Generation Technical Manual, photon torpedoes use 1.5 kg of matter and the same amount of antimatter.
-In the TOS episode, "Balance of Terror", photon torpedoes apparently replaced nuclear warheads as the primary wartime weapons on Federation starships.
-Assuming a 100% mass-to-energy conversion ratio, reacting 1.5 kg of matter with 1.5 kg of antimatter would release the equivalent of 64.442 megatons of TNT, similar in scale (albeit slightly more powerful) to the Tsar Bomba.
+In the TOS episode, "Balance of Terror", photon torpedoes had replaced nuclear warheads as the primary wartime weapons on Federation starships.